aimeehong1/aimeehong/README.md

 # Hello website!

 This is a website built with HTML and CSS using Glitch.
+Access it via this link: <a href="https://aimeehong.glitch.me/">Aimee Hong's Personal Website</a>

 ## What's in this project?